15 November 2021 | Articles

 At the national level, IRENA’s Masterplan Development Support Programme provides assistance in building and enhancing institutional energy planning capacity within governments through structured, in-depth training for national practitioners.
 The support is tailored to a country’s specific context and the programme is co-developed with its government.
 The focus of the programme is to enhance countries’ capacities in the areas of energy data analysis and scenario development using modelling tools for long-term energy planning.

-Countries are raising climate ambition as they entered, in 2020, into five-yearly cycles of revising Nationally Determined Contributions (NDCs) in the framework of the Paris Agreement.
+In the framework of the Paris Agreement, countries are raising their climate ambition as part of the five-year cycles to revise Nationally Determined Contributions (NDCs).
 In this context, IRENA provides trainings on long-term energy planning, customized for staff of relevant national ministries, to support the NDC revision process.

 For the purpose of capacity building, IRENA’s energy planning support primarily utilises the System Planning Tool (SPLAT) model, adapted to the context and energy system of the respective country.
 SPLAT models reflect the latest expert knowledge concerning resource availability and cost development trends for various renewable sources.